jakemmarsh/react-tour-guide/README.md

 A Javascript object is passed to the `TourGuideMixin` to specify options, as well as the steps of your tour as an array.
 The options are:

+- `startIndex` (int): the index from which to begin the steps of the tour.
+This can be retrieved and saved via `getUserTourProgress` (discussed below), in order to be specified when a user returns.
+Defaults to `0`.
 - `scrollToSteps` (bool): if true, the page will be automatically scrolled to the next indicator (if one exists) after a tooltip is dismissed.
 Defaults to `true`.

 Each "step" in the array represents one indicator and tooltip that a user must click through in the guided tour.
 A step has the following structure: